Bright

 Do I need a reservation at Bright?

 Book ahead, especially Thursday through Saturday.
-Bright at 1 Westgate St draws a consistent crowd from the London Fields area, and walk-in space is limited.
+Bright at 1 Westgate St draws a consistent crowd from the London Fields area, walk-in space is limited.
 Midweek lunch is your best chance of getting in without a reservation, but do not rely on it.

 What's the crowd like at Bright?

-Expect a predominantly East London crowd: creative professionals, local regulars, and the kind of drinkers who take their wine list seriously without making a performance of it.
+Expect a predominantly East London crowd: creative professionals, local regulars, the kind of drinkers who take their wine list seriously without making a performance of it.
 The vibe at Bright sits closer to a neighbourhood local that happens to be good than to a scene-driven destination.

 Does Bright have outdoor seating?